How are Medicare plans rated?

 Star ratings are assigned at the contract level, rather than the plan level.
 Most contracts have numerous plans, but all plans under a given contract receive the same star rating.
 Some contracts do not receive star ratings, either because sufficient data are not available, or because the contract is too new.

-For 2020, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.16 stars (average is weighted by enrollment).
-And the average stand-alone Part D plan received 3.5 stars.
-As of 2019, nearly three-quarters of all Medicare Advantage enrollees were in plans that received at least four stars.
+For 2021, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.06 stars (average is weighted by enrollment).
+And the average stand-alone Part D plan received 3.58 stars.
+As of 2020, more than three-quarters of all Medicare Advantage enrollees were in plans that received at least four stars.

 - Kelsey-Seybold Administrators (Texas)

 - UnitedHealth Group’s Sierra Health and Life Insurance Co. (available in most of the U.S.)